ColtonPowell/c-tools/README.md

 1. Clone the repo:
 `git clone https://github.com/ColtonPowell/c-tools.git`

-2. Add the following lines to your .emacs file:
+2. Add the following lines to your .emacs file (and change /path/to/c-tools accordingly):
 ```
 (add-to-list 'load-path "/path/to/c-tools")
 (require 'c-tools)